Deploy Agent

 Configuration#

-MCP servers are configured in the mcpServers section of openclaw.json:
+MCP servers are configured in the mcpServers section of the agent's runtime config:

 {